mvolkmann/blog/src/swift/Xcode.md

 types, variables, functions, structs, classes, properties, and methods.
 It even works with framework types.

-## Source Control (aka Version Control)
+## Source Control

-Xcode has excellent builtin support for version control using Git.
+Xcode has excellent builtin support for source control (aka version control) using Git.
 There are two main places where Git operations are initiated, the "Source Control" menu and the "Source Control Navigator".
 To access the "Source Control Navigator",